ChloeKuo/UnityAirpacaGame/README.md

 -Player sprite touching a colored berry earns the player 1 point
 -Player sprite touching a black berry (bomb) knocks the player out of the sky, resulting in game over
 -Player sprite falling below the bottom of the screen results in game over
--Player sprite releasing spit removes all berries in the spit's trajectory from the screen
+-Player sprite releasing spit removes all berries in the spit's linear trajectory from the screen

 Controls:
 -Tap the screen above the player sprite to make it jump